psalire/Poker-Hand-Auditor/README.md

 | Proportion | 0.501     | 0.423 | 0.048    | 0.021 | 0.004    | 0.002 | 0.001      | 0.0002 | 0.00003        |

 A good, genuine RNG will produce this proportion of poker hands given a significantly large sample size.
 Smaller sample sizes should fit within a reasonable confidence interval.
 In addition, the proportion of individual cards and hole cards together (not counting suits) should be uniform distributions.

+This script parses hand history files for hole and board cards and counts every drawn card, and all 5-card hands and their ranks (e.g. pair, straight, etc.).
+Optionally, also counts the hole card distribution and/or the distribution of all hand combinations of hole and board cards.

+Final output is tables of the sample proportions compared to the expected with upper and lower confidence limits and chi-square goodness of fit test results.

 ## Prerequisites